onzfonz/comp227/src/content/0/en/part0b.md

 ### Manipulating the document object from console

-The topmost node of the DOM tree of an HTML document is called the <em>document</em> object.
+The topmost node of the DOM tree of an HTML document is called the `document` object.
 We can perform various operations on a webpage using the DOM-API.
-You can access the <em>document</em> object by typing <em>document</em> into the Console tab:
+You can access the `document` object by typing `document` into the Console tab:

 ![document in console tab of developer tools](../../images/0/15e.png)

 Let's add a new note to the page from the console.

 First, we'll get the list of notes from the page.
-The list is in the first ul-element of the page:
+The list is in the first `ul` element of the page:

 ```js
 list = document.getElementsByTagName('ul')[0]
 ```

-Then create a new li-element and add some text content to it:
+Then create a new `li` element and add some text content to it:

 ```js
 newElement = document.createElement('li')
 newElement.textContent = 'Page manipulation from console is easy'
 ```

-And add the new li-element to the list:
+And add the new `li` element to the list:

 ```js
 list.appendChild(newElement)